importfl-1.2.2.zip (info) a zipped hfs disk image and checksum file. The disk image can be mounted with Mini vMac. Includes source code.

 ImportFl is mostly useful for importing archives, since it only imports the data fork of a file, not Macintosh specific information such as the resource fork, the file type, the file creator, and comments.
 (In particular, applications are mostly contained in the resource fork, and so can not be imported with ImportFl.
 And aside from OS X, most other modern operating systems don't support resource forks, and so can not correctly store an old Macintosh application, and so there is nothing that ImportFl could import anyway.)

-OS X has the built in ability to create an archive that preserves most Macintosh specific information.
+If you do have files on OS X that you want to import, the Finder application has the built in ability to create an archive that preserves most Macintosh specific information.
 Right click (or click with the Control key down) on the icon of a file or folder, and choose the "Compress" command.
 The archive is created in the same folder with a name ending in ".zip".
+Once you import the file into Mini vMac with ImportFl, StuffIt Expander won’t really properly deal with it.
 Such archives can be unpacked in Mini vMac with the MiniUnZp application, or using the more advanced miniunz from Adam P.

 Another alternative is that recent versions of OS X include a macbinary command, which can be used from the Terminal to convert a file into into MacBinary format, which can be unpacked with binUnpk or Stuffit Expander.
 (Thanks to Ryan Schmidt and Samir Namer for pointing out this command.)